Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Summary

 Turning to the CO emission, the velocity-integrated moment 0 maps reveal distinct differences in the various transitions as molecular gas tracers.
 The morphology of molecular gas in our model galaxies is well reproduced in CO(1-0), but going to higher transitions, the region of CO emitting gas shrinks towards the galaxy centres.
-The global CO SLEDs of our simulated galaxies all peak at $J=3-2$, indicating a dominating low-excitation gas.
-Recent CO$(5-4)$ observations of $z\sim1.5$ BzK galaxies seem to suggest that these galaxies actually peak at higher $J$, presenting an important test case that we will be following closely in the future in order to benchmark \sigame fully at $z\sim2$ before moving to e.g. higher redshifts.
+The global CO SLEDs of our simulated galaxies all peak at $J=3-2$.
+Recent CO$(5-4)$ observations of $z\sim1.5$ BzK galaxies seem to suggest that these galaxies actually peak at higher $J$.
 The CO$(3-2)$ line luminosities of our model galaxies are within the range of corresponding observed samples at redshifts $z\sim1-2.5$, however on the low side.
 In particular, the model galaxies are below or at the CO luminosities of BzK-selected galaxies of comparable mass and SFR but at $z\sim1.5$.
-The low luminosities are most likely a consequence of molecular gas mass fractions in our galaxies about $6$ times below the observed values in the star-forming galaxies at $z=1-2.5$ used to compare with.
+The low luminosities are most likely a consequence of molecular gas mass fractions in our galaxies being about $\sim4-5$ times below the observed values in the star-forming galaxies at $z=1-2.5$ used to compare with.

-Combining the derived \h2 gas masses with the CO$(1-0)$ line emission found, we investigate local variations in the CO-\h2 conversion factor \aco.
-The radial \aco profiles all show a decrease towards the galaxy centres, dropping by a factor of $\sim1.6-1.7$ in the central $R\leq1$\,kpc region compared to the disk average, and the main driver being the FUV field rather than a gradient in density or metallicity.
-Global \aco factors range from $1.4$ to $1.6$\,\msun\,pc$^{-2}$\,(K\,km\,s$^{-1}$)$^{-1}$ or about $0.3$ times the MW value, but closer to values for $z\sim1.5$ normal star-forming galaxies identified with the BzK colour criteria.
+Combining the derived \h2 gas masses with the CO$(1-0)$ line emission found, we investigate local variations in the CO-\h2 conversion factor \aCO.
+The radial \aCO profiles all show a decrease towards the galaxy centres, dropping by a factor of $\sim1.2$ in the central $R\leq2$\,kpc region compared to the disk average, the main driver being the FUV field rather than a gradient in density or metallicity.
+Global \aCO factors range from $1.4$ to $1.6$\,\msun\,pc$^{-2}$\,(K\,km\,s$^{-1}$)$^{-1}$ or about $0.3$ times the MW value, but closer to values for $z\sim1.5$ normal star-forming galaxies identified with the BzK colour criteria.
+Changing the GMC properties from what is observed in the MW and local galaxies to a steeper GMC density profiles and/or a shallower GMC mass spectra, resulted in elevated \aCO values of up to $0.9$ times the MW value.